 - Pilot: Only has raised $120k from YC (or has not disclosed)

 - Trimwire: Only has raised $150k from YC (or has not disclosed) — Also had previously raised pre-seed round of $350k

-- Tandem: Raised $7.5MM in funding, including a Seed round with participation from Andreesen Horowitz.
-17 employees as of September 2021
+- Tandem: Raised $7.5MM in funding, including a Seed round with participation from Andreesen Horowitz

 - Metacode: Only has raised $150k from YC (or has not disclosed).
 0 employees on LinkedIn.
 Site doesn’t load.
 Calling this one dead.

 - SannTek Labs: Only has raised $150k from YC (or has not disclosed).
-2 employees as of September 2021.
-Appears to have pivoted to “nanotechnology”
+1 employee as of April 2022.
+Appears to have pivoted to “nanotechnology” and rebranded as Zergo.

-- Modern Labor: Website doesn’t load and I don’t see any signs of life, calling this one dead.
+- Modern Labor: The website doesn’t load and I don’t see any signs of life, calling this one dead.